German CDU confirms Laschet as new leader in postal ballot | Politics

 Merkel said last year that Laschet, 59, had "the tools" to run for chancellor, the closest she has come to endorsing anyone.
 But even as party leader, Laschet is not guaranteed to be the chancellor candidate for the CDU and its Bavarian sister party, the Christian Social Union (CSU).

 CSU leader Markus Soeder has called for the CDU/CSU alliance, the "Union", to decide on its chancellor candidate only after state elections in mid-March, leaving open the possibility he could run if Laschet stumbles.
-(Writing by Paul Carrel, editing by Thomas Escritt)
+(Writing by Paul Carrel, editing by Thomas Escritt and David Gregorio)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)